JeffreyKwakuOsafo/AWS3TierArch/RDS_PROVISIONING.md

 6️⃣ Availability and Durability 🌍

+Under VPC, select the VPC you created for this project.

+Choose the DB Subnet Group you created earlier.
+This ensures the database will be deployed across the two Availability Zones.

+For Security Group, select the Database Security Group you set up previously.
+This will allow access only from your private application instances.

+Review the configuration and click Create Database.

+At this point, AWS will provision the Aurora (MySQL-compatible) cluster in your selected VPC and subnets, secured by the database SG.
 Under Multi-AZ deployment, check:

 ✅ Create an Aurora replica (read node) in a different AZ.